ryanpcmcquen/Simple/README.md

 # Simple

 A back to basics code editor.
-Uses CodeMirror.
+It originally used CodeMirror, but switched to Ace.

 ![screenshot](https://raw.githubusercontent.com/ryanpcmcquen/Simple/master/img/Simple_screenshot.png)